huseyingazel/Turkiye-Il-Ilce-Mahalle-Secimi-Select2-Json-PHP/README.md

 - Place the files on your server.

 **IMPORTANT:**
-Don't forget to uncomment one of these script functions to initialize the application:
+`index.php` dont forget to uncomment one of these script functions to initialize the application:
 ```html
 <script>
   // verileriDuzenle("1", "1219", "255"); //Opens with preselected city, district, neighborhood